© Singita Kwitonda Lodge

 How hard are the treks?

-Gorilla trekking overall can be challenging and a moderate level of fitness is needed as you hike through these ancient African rainforests.
-In both Uganda and Rwanda there is no guarantee how long it will take to find the gorilla families (and therefore your trekking time), and difficulty of treks varies depending on where the gorilla families are located on a given day.
+Gorilla trekking can be challenging and a moderate level of fitness is needed as you hike through ancient African rainforests.
+In both Uganda and Rwanda there is no guarantee how long it will take to find the gorilla families (and therefore your trekking time), and the difficulty of treks varies depending on where the gorilla families are located on a given day.

 Should I hire a porter?